-Not content with doing their best to ruin the internet during normal circumstances, phishers use crises as launch pads for all kinds of nefarious schemes.
-As an IT professional, you’re well aware of the risk that phishing poses to your organization, and you’ve no doubt communicated that to your team members on countless occasions.
+Not content with what they have, hackers use phishing as way to further their nefarious schemes.
+As an IT professional or business owner, you’re likely aware of the risk that phishing poses to your organization, and you’ve no doubt communicated that to your team members on countless occasions.

 If you’ve ever watched a nature documentary, you know that getting separated from the herd is bad news.
 A single wildebeest falls behind to check out an interesting patch of grass, and just like that, the lions are on them and it’s all over.

 Similarly, cybercriminals try to isolate members of your organization through phishing.
 They know that many companies have employees working remotely now, and they may send communications designed to look like remote work instructions for a specific employee.

 Because these are extraordinary times, an unusual email might not seem as out of place as it normally would.
 Make sure all members of your organization know what official channels communications about remote work will come through and give them the details they need to distinguish legitimate company emails from phishing attempts.